LEADERSHIP

 KEY FACTS

-She has collaborated on growth stock strategies for more than 15 years, and has developed expertise in the psychology underpinning sound portfolio management practices
+Kayla has collaborated on growth stock strategies for more than 20 years, and has developed expertise in sound portfolio management practices

-Kayla also has extensive prior experience in founding, organizing, leading, and developing business and operational policies and procedures for not-for-profit ventures
+Kayla’s prior experience includes founding, organizing and leading a number of enterprises and developing their business and operational policies and procedures

 Education: Bachelor of Science degree from Northern Illinois University

-One of my key responsibilities is serving on the Executive Committee and taking the lead in guiding the overall strategic direction of the firm.
-Of course, this requires seeing beyond the tangible here-and-now and drawing on plenty of past experience and imagination.
-Not always easy, but very fulfilling when important growth initiatives come to fruition.
+My key responsibilities are guiding the overall strategic direction of the firm and keeping our business development moving in the right direction.
+Of course, this requires seeing beyond the tangible here-and-now; not always easy, but very fulfilling when important growth initiatives come to fruition.

-Before we formed FIZYX, I had already been collaborating on developing new equity strategies and I still stay involved in our core investing activities.
-It’s exciting.”
+Before we formed FIZYX, I had already been collaborating on developing new equity strategies and I still stay involved in our core investing activities, providing portfolio management support for Joel.

 quote